tessercat/daoistic-book/blog/setting-the-bar/content.md

 we all have different callings, separate concerns.
 That's why farmers talk to each other about crops and teachers talk about discipline.
-It's why builders talk about building and merchants talk about prices.
+It's why builders talk to each other about building and merchants talk about prices.
 That way teachers don't lose control and builders don't botch jobs.
 That way farmers don't waste effort and merchants don't lose money.
 Happy with our lot in life,
-we look different, think different, but we all do easy jobs and don't grumble, make mistakes and get corrected, get it right and get credit.
+we train separately, we're organized differently, but we all do easy jobs and don't grumble, make mistakes and get corrected, get it right and get credit.